 Part II will go in to greater technical detail for those interested.

 A note on COVID: When we exhale, along with CO2 we also exhale any viruses present including COVID.
 Similar to its relationship to VOC’s and Carcinogens, CO2 is a proxy for the amount of pathogens (viruses in this case) that may be in the air.
-A doubling of CO2 levels also means a doubling of exhaled viruses and so a doubling of the risk of infection.
+A doubling of CO2 levels also means a doubling of exhaled viruses anyone might have and so a doubling of the risk of infection.
 The lower that CO2 levels are maintained the lower the risk of COVID transmission.
 Unlike CO2 however, pathogens such as COVID can also be filtered somewhat with effective paper/fiber filter media, ideally MERV-13 or higher.
-So for the best indoor safety with regards to COVID a combination of air exchange ventilation and good filter media is best.
+So for the best indoor safety with regards to COVID a combination of air exchange ventilation and good filter media is best (or perhaps second best – to a good breeze from open windows).
 Note also that electronic air cleaners are believed to not be effective regardless of manufacturer claims.

 Part I – Overview